OS2Valghalla/OS2valghalla-3-documentation/docs/source/queue-worker/index.rst

 Valghalla is using RabbitMQ as a queue for different events, both the internal and the external application is acting on different queues.
 Then there is also Valghalla worker that is acting on some of the queues.

-There are currently five different queues being used in the solution.
+There are currently these different queues being used in the solution.

 * AuditLogClearJob.
 Run every 7 days / 168 hours to clear audit logs when users modify data and access participant as well as CPR service.
 Only logs that 6 months old will be deleted.
 The time can be configured in the settings.
 * CommunicationLogClearJob.
 Run every 7 days / 168 hours to clear communication logs.
 Only logs that 4 months old will be deleted.
 The time can be configured in the settings.